 • thelui mas: fried fish cooked with chili and garlic.

-When visiting Maldives, it is best to stick with bottled water as this is safer and when in doubt, always ask.
+When visiting the Maldives, it is best to stick with bottled water as this is safer, and when in doubt, always ask.
 As the islands are an Islamic nation, the population does not drink alcohol, however, it is available in most resorts.
 Locals instead prefer to drink sai or tea.
 Raa is a traditional drink and is a toddy that has been tapped from palm trees.
 It is sometimes left to ferment.

 Things to know:

-In Maldives, it is a nice gesture to reward good service, however, tipping is not compulsory as a 10% service charge is added to almost everything.
+In the Maldives, it is a nice gesture to reward good service, however, tipping is not compulsory as a 10% service charge is added to almost everything.

 Maldives Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the Maldives.